wanderwaltz/wanderwaltz.github.io/_posts/2022/02/2022-02-25-Swift-Error-is-special.md

 title: How special is Swift.Error anyway?
 description: "It seems that Swift.Error can do things no other protocols are allowed to."
 date: 2022-02-25 09:35:00 +0700
-tags: [Swift, protocols, existentials, generics]
+tags: [Swift, Protocols, Existentials, Generics]
 ---

 Consider the [Result][Swift.Result] generic in Swift: